4-Day Seoul Itinerary: Your Ultimate 2024 Guide

 While the city offers many more things to do and see, you might want to consider some of the most popular day trips outside of Seoul.

-DMZ (the Demilitarized Zone between North and South Korea) is visited every year by hundreds of thousands of tourists, even though Koreans don’t think much of it.
-Read our complete guide for a day trip to DMZ here!
+Thousands of tourists visit the DMZ (the Demilitarized Zone between North and South Korea) every year, even though Koreans don’t think much of it.
+Read our complete guide for a day trip to the DMZ here!

 Nami Island, the Garden of Morning Calm, and Petite France are stunning in every season, but you shouldn’t think twice during spring or fall.

-Paju, Incheon, Suwon, or Chuncheon are only a few other places easily reachable by public transportation, and worth visiting from Seoul.
+Paju, Incheon, Suwon, and Chuncheon are only a few other places easily reachable by public transportation and worth visiting from Seoul.

 Pin for later